smlsvnssn/ouml/README.md

     .return()
 ```

 A quick note on performance: `chain` does string matching, proxying and other fun stuff that adds some overhead.
-It is untested performance-wise, and might not be the best option in a game loop 😇.
+It adds a small hit performance-wise, and might not be the best option in a game loop 😇.
 It's mainly a proof of concept, but since it produces some really nice, terse and readable code, it might come in handy in some situations!

 ### Methods